 - Select the right cut of beef

-- Thin slice against the grain and marinade for at least 15 minutes.
+- Thin slice against the grain at 45 degree angle and marinade for at least 15 minutes.

 - Use a stainless skillet and preheat the skillet well.

 - Sear the beef in one layer without disturbing for about 2 minutes and the flip side about 30 seconds.

 - Pair it with vegetables and serve hot or in room temperature.